CianMclennan/resume-site/src/index.md

 #### Allied Irish Banks (AIB) **June 2012 – May 2013**
 ##### **Graduate IT Consultant, Dublin** | _Ireland_

 - Worked with the AIB branch software Team to create and maintain branch software.
-Responsible for Administering the Continuous integrations server and Communicating with the programmers.
+Responsible for Administering the Continuous-Integration server and Communicating with the programmers.
 - Debugged and fixed Issues with AIB’s Document Management System that was developed in house using an IBM Webshere Java Application as a back end and Libre Office on the client side.
 - Provided 3rd level software support for specific web apps used in AIB branches.
 - Created batch scripts to automate workflow for many members of the Branch software team.